pietersap/dataminds-azureML-tensorflow-face/readme.md

+# 0 Requirements

-# 0 Required Azure ML components
+## 0.1 Azure ML components

 1. Experimentation Account: Required for Azure ML Workbench.
 Contains workspaces, which in turn contain projects.
 You can add multiple users (seats).
 2. Model Management Account: Used to register, maintain and deploy containerized ML services with the CLI: https://docs.microsoft.com/en-gb/azure/machine-learning/desktop-workbench/model-management-cli-reference
+3. Azure ML Workbench and CLI

+## 0.2 Input files

+Input files are read from the azure ML shared folder by the training script.
+These files are not present in this repository.
+To reproduce this project, provide the input files in your own shared directory.
+Required files include:

+1. Haarcascade_frontalface_default.xml (for the cascade face detector, included in the opencv-python library)
+2. The FACENET model file and weights in Keras format (both .h5 files).
+When adapting the code slightly, you could also use a .h5 file with contains both the model and the weights.
+3. Training images.
+Use one subfolder for each person, and name the subfolder like the person.

 # 1 Overview

 Building face recognition service using the Azure ML workbench and CLI.
 We are using a pretrained facenet model on which we add a dense layer with softmax activation for classification.
+We use Keras,a higher-level API on top of Tensorflow.

-The input to the service is a preprocessed image encoded as a string.
+The input to the created service is a preprocessed image encoded as a string.

 # 2 Scripts